First National Financial Corporation: Becoming CMHC-approved

+2006 to 2024 - Growth

 In 2006, First National had over $20 billion in mortgages under administration.
 The following year in 2007, First National had $31.2 billion mortgages under administration, a 37 percent increase from 2006.
 The increase was mainly due to First National's growing market share in single-family residential mortgages and commercial mortgages.
 In 2016, First National’s second quarter had a record high of $90.1 billion mortgages under administration.
 By the end of that year, First National had a total of $99.4 billion in mortgages under administration.
 In October 2017, First National Financial Corporation announced it had reached $100 billion in mortgages under administration.

 On October 1, 2015, Queen's University’s School of Business changed its name to the Stephen J.R.
 Smith School of Business in honour of the $50 million donation made by Stephen Smith, Chairman, CEO and Co-founder of First National Financial Corporation.

-Effective October 30, 2018, Jason Ellis had fulfilled the role of Chief Operating Officer of First National Financial LP.
+Effective October 30, 2018, Jason Ellis fulfilled the role of Chief Operating Officer of First National Financial LP.
 This appointment came as the company continues to grow.
 Jason Ellis has been with First National since 2004, overseeing the Treasury and Capital Markets department and helped managed the company's relationships with investors.

 On June 19, 2019, the chairman and CEO of First National Financial LP, Stephen Smith, was inducted into the Canadian Business Hall of Fame.

 In January 2022.
 First National Financial Corporation announced the appointments of Stephen Smith as executive chairman of the board and Jason Ellis as president, chief executive officer, and director.

+As part of Bank of Montreal’s announced re-entry to the broker channel starting in early 2024, the bank confirmed it would be partnering with First National to provide its underwriting and funding services.

+In March 2024, First National Financial Corporation hit a landmark achievement by surpassing $50 billion in commercial mortgages under administration (MUA).

+2025

+On July 27, 2025, First National announced that Brookfield Asset Management Ltd. and Birch Hill Equity Partners Management Inc. are jointly acquiring a 62-per-cent stake in First National.

 Holdings

 In 2017, First National administered $101.6 billion in mortgages, a 2% increase over 2017.
 81% of its mortgages are insured by the Canadian Mortgage and Housing Corporation; 13% are conventional single family residential homes; and 6% are multi-unit residences and commercial spaces.

-In 2018, First National's revenue grew 10% to $1.2 billion with $106.2 billion in mortgages under administration.
+In 2018, First National's revenue grew 10% to $1.2 billion, with $106.2 billion in mortgages under administration.

 In 2020, First National had $118.7 billion mortgages under administration and $1.38 billion in revenue.

 In 2021, First National's mortgages under administration grew to $123.9 billion.